 At age 2 Jelle asked his first drumkit and he got it.
-Because of his enthousiasm, the poor plastic drumheads were broken after three days…Today, Jelle is an all round drummer who already worked in the music environment for about a decade now.
+Because of his enthousiasm, the poor plastic drumheads were broken after three days…Today, Jelle is an all round drummer who already worked in the music environment for more than a decade now.
 Genres?
 Jazz, pop, rock, world music, classical.
 This began in all sorts of little bands.
-He graduated at the music school of Turnhout where he had lessons from Dirk Dergent, Swa Mercelis, Lieven Cambre, …
+He graduated at the music school of Turnhout where he had lessons from Dirk Dergent, Swa Mercelis, Lieven Cambre among others.

 After that, he began studying at the Conservatory of Antwerp.
 His teachers for drums where Jan De Haas and Teun Verbruggen.
-At the last year of his education he had the opportunity to follow lessons with some great ‘JazzMasters’ because of a grant that the Conservatory gave him.
+At the last year of his education he had the opportunity to follow lessons with some of the drummers he looked up to.
 These where: Jim Black, Ari Hoenig, Han Bennink, Dre Pallemaerts, Lieven Venken, Eric Thielemans, Herman Pardon & Pierre Tanguay.

 He finished at the conservatory of The Hague, the Netherlands, in 2011 doing another master program with Eric Ineke, Joost Patocka, Stefan Krüger & Martijn Vink.